homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

-"I am past the age for train flirtations but this girl held my attention by the expression on her face, a look of ineffable sadness, of tragic longing for-I knew not what.
+"I am past the age for train flirtations but this girl held my attention by the expression on her face, a look of ineffable sadness, of tragic longing for⁠—I knew not what.

-"I was weaving in my mind a blighted romance with her as its sorrowing hero- ine, when Andy Mellon, walking through the car, saw me and stopped for a chat.
+"I was weaving in my mind a blighted romance with her as its sorrowing heroine, when Andy Mellon, walking through the car, saw me and stopped for a chat.
-He was with me till dinner-time, when he invited me to dine in his drawing- room, but I declined, saying I had eaten a late luncheon and would do without another meal.
-In reality, I was in no mood for talk, and shortly after he had gone, I made my way to the diner, trust- ing he would not uncover my mendacity.
+He was with me till dinner-time, when he invited me to dine in his drawing-room, but I declined, saying I had eaten a late luncheon and would do without another meal.
+In reality, I was in no mood for talk, and shortly after he had gone, I made my way to the diner, trusting he would not uncover my mendacity.

 "I told the steward I had no objections to sitting with others provided they were